Historical information

 Physical description

 Small sepia unframed photograph on card with gold border framing photograph.
 Housed in the album, 'Photographs of Bacchus Marsh and District in 1883 by Stevenson and McNicoll'.
 The view of the Court House building is seen from the northern side of Main Street looking south or south-east.
-Three men are standing in of the street in front of the building.
-The men on the left and the right appear to be police officers.
+Three men are standing in the street in front of the building.
+The men on the left and the right wearing police helmets appear to be police officers.
 The man in the middle is in civilian clothes and might be an officer or employee of the Court House.
-A white picket fence is in front of the building.
-This is no longer present.
+He has his dog with him.
+A white picket fence runs along the front of the building.
+The front courtyard of the building has been renovated since, but this building still operates as a court house.

 Inscriptions & markings